WIS-MICC-CellObservatory/FiberThickness/README.md

 <img src="PNG/Standart_degummed_fibers_-_13_S0000(TR6)_C00_M0000_ORG_LocThkOverlay.png" width="300" title="Local Thickness">
 	</p>

-It assumes that the samples are horizontaly posioned

 ## Workflow

 The macro allow procewssing of single file or whole folder.
+It assumes that the samples are horizontaly positioned

 1. Scale the image to correct units (assuming the width of the image is equal to imRealLength um)
 2. Segment the film into binary image
 	- Apply background subtraction using rolling ball - this is optional step , that is used by default.